adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 Depending on your Flower version, you can also define the default resources as follows:

-- for Flower versions 1.11 and onwards, you can edit your pyproject.toml file and then run ``flwr run`` in CLI as shown in the example below.
+- For Flower versions 1.11 and onwards, you can edit your ``pyproject.toml`` file and then run ``flwr run`` in CLI as shown in the example below.
-- for Flower versions between 1.8 to 1.10, you can adjust the resources for each
+- For Flower versions between 1.8 to 1.10, you can adjust the resources for each
   |clientapp_link|_ using the ``--backend-config`` command line argument instead of
   setting the ``client_resources`` argument in |startsim_link|_.
-- for Flower versions before 1.8, you need to run |startsim_link|_ and pass a dictionary of the required resources to the ``client_resources`` argument.
+- For Flower versions before 1.8, you need to run |startsim_link|_ and pass a dictionary of the required resources to the ``client_resources`` argument.

 .. code-block:: bash
     :emphasize-lines: 2,8

     # Flower v.1.11+
-    # pyproject.toml
+    # [file: pyproject.toml]
     [tool.flwr.federations.local-sim-gpu]
     options.num-supernodes = 10
     options.backend.client-resources.num-cpus = 2